raiden-network/raidex/README.md

 Start the Commitment Service

 ```
-# go to raidex directory
+# go to the raidex directory
 cd raidex

 # activate virtual environment